100 Light Street: History

 Construction of the new rising tower challenged for the first time forty years the "tallest tower" ranking held since its 1929 completion of the art deco-styled former Baltimore Trust Company Building, (which later went bankrupt shortly after its completion after the Great Wall Street Stock Market Crash of October 1929), then assumed several other names before bearing the title of the Maryland National Bank of the reorganized old B.T.C., by the 1960s soon the largest banking chain in the state.

 USF&G built the 35-story tower, selling it when they were purchased by the St. Paul Companies, which is now a unit of The Travelers Companies.
 Despite its own changes of owners and names, the former USF&G Building remains the tallest building in Baltimore, the tallest building in Maryland, and the tallest building between Philadelphia and Raleigh after the completion of RBC Plaza in 2008.
-It was also the former home of Legg Mason investment and financial advisors who later relocated to newer headquarters on the eastern side of downtown in Harbor East.
+It was also the former home of Legg Mason investment and financial advisors after leaving its former headquarters at the Harborplace Office Tower.
+Legg Mason later relocated to a newer headquarters on the eastern side of downtown in Harbor East.

 The building was renamed the Transamerica Tower in November 2011 when Transamerica became the largest tenant of the building, moving there from its nationally known former headquarters in San Francisco, the iconic landmark Transamerica Pyramid which appears in the company's logo at the top of the building.
 The building was again put on sale in early 2015.

+In February 2023, Transamerica downsized and left the building, ending their lease and forfeiting the naming rights.
+While some Baltimoreans still refer to the building as "Transamerica Tower", the Transamerica name from the building was removed, and Transamerica relocated to a smaller space at Wills Wharf at Harbor Point.
+Following this, the building's name was reverted to its address.